An introduction to Ajax.

 - Using the XMLHttpRequest API

 XMLHttpRequestAPI is the core of Ajax.
-This article will explain you how to use some Ajax techniques, like:
+This article will explain how to use some Ajax techniques, like:

 - Server-sent events